 My passion for user-centered design grew while working in quality assurance.
-I had the opportunity to work with a variety of stakeholders as well as provide customer support.
+I have had the opportunity to work with a variety of stakeholders including Customer Support.
 Since that time, I have learned just how vast the field of user-centered design really is and all of the tools and methodologies available.
 From user research, to information architecture, to prototyping, to usability testing, there is a lot of consideration that can go into a design before even beginning to develop the product.

-Below details my history of working in the field of User Experience, followed by my Top Ten UX Tips.
+Below details my experience with User Experience projects, followed by my Top Ten UX Tips.

 Often times, e-commerce sites can become overly complex, and it can become exceedingly difficult to locate what you need on the site.
 A discouraged user is a lost customer.
 For a team project in one of my classes at DePaul University, my team decided to redesign the e-commerce aspects of Kmart.com.

 As part of Team Matokijo, we worked together to define the current state of the Kmart.com site (as of April 2013) and identify issues regarding site structure and product organization.
 After gathering input from users, the team used design principles and other information architecture concepts to redesign a simplified site structure and new page wireframes.

 "Flights With Friends" was a travel website that allowed friends to collaborate online to plan trips.
 Friends could also reserve flights, hotels, and rental cars.

 As an ongoing class-long project, my team performed various forms of evaulation on this website, locating areas of improvement.
 We first performed a heuristic evaluation and contextual inquiry.
 We then tested our recommendations by performing usability testing with mockups of the actual site versus our recommendations.